Japan Sendai Mission 日本仙台伝道部

 Admin Note: I've listed a few of my ideas about how to keep up on your Japanese language skills or to help you prepare for a trip back to Japan.
 If you have other ideas or experiences you'd like to share, Contact Us.

 My latest iteration of keeping up with my Japanese is free - Stream live TV Broadcasts.
 On the screenshot below, you can see the networks/stations available listed in the left-side column.
+Click just below the AQ on the upper left for Japanese TV, then on the broadcast of your choice.
 Though you may not understand much of especially news broadcasts, I find it gets my ears and mind reacquainted with Japanese.
 I sometimes look up words I hear repeated in a news story, for instance.

 My favorie iPhone app is Imi wa?, which unfortunately, I understand it is not available for Android smart phones.
 You can key in English or Japanese Ro-maji and get a translation as well as sentence examples.
 Both kanji and hiragana appear.